trizen/Compression-Util/README.md

     my ($dict, $rev_dict) = huffman_from_freq(\%freq);
 ```

-Low-level function that constructs a Huffman tree based on the frequency of symbols provided in a hash table.
+Low-level function that constructs a Huffman dictionary based on the frequency of symbols provided in a hash table.

 It takes a single parameter, `\%freq`, representing the hash table where keys are symbols, and values are their corresponding frequencies.